Mel Triplett

 Among the fans of Mel Triplett during his days on the New York Giants was a young basketball player in New York named Lew Alcindor, later Kareem Abdul-Jabbar.
 Abdul-Jabbar says in his 1983 memoir Giant Steps that it was largely Triplett's wearing of uniform No. 33 that made Abdul-Jabbar adopt No. 33 as well, a number he made famous.

+Later years

+Triplett became diabetic and spent the last few months of his life at a Toledo nursing home.
+He died in 2002 at age 71 in Toledo, Ohio.